 Are you thinking about a job change?
-One of the best places to look for a new job could be the company you are working for now.
-You may be interested in transitioning to a different role, shifting your career focus, working for a new department, or you could be relocating and want to continue working for the same employer.
+One of the best places to look for a new job could be the company you're working for right now.
+You may be interested in transitioning to a different role within the company, shifting your career focus, or transferring to a new department, or you could be relocating but wish to continue working for the same employer.

-Companies want to keep good employees, and if you're interested in a job change, but don't want to switch companies, checking out what options are available can make good sense.
+Companies want to keep good employees, and if you're interested in a job change but don't want to switch employers, checking out what internal job options are available can make good sense.

-What's the best way to apply?
+So what's the best way to apply?
 It depends on whether you are applying for a transfer or seeking a promotion.
 However, in both cases, companies typically have an internal job application process you will need to follow.
 The details should be listed in the job posting and on the careers section of the company website.

 Customize Your Application Materials

-Don't presume that you will automatically be hired for the new job just because you are already working for your employer.
+Don't presume that you will automatically be hired for the new job just because you're already working for your employer.
 Some companies will give preference to current employees; others evaluate all candidates equally.

 Spend Time Networking

-Who do you know who can help your application?
+Who do you know who can help with your application?
 A referral from your current supervisor would be terrific, but other employees can also put in a good word for your candidacy.
 Again, be sure to talk to your boss before you start networking.
-You don't want your boss to find out that you are seeking a new position from anyone other than you.
+You don't want your boss to find out that you're seeking a new position from anyone other than you.

 Many companies require references—typically, three employment-related references.
-If your reference list includes current company employees who are willing to attest to your qualifications it will boost your candidacy.
-Talk to managers and colleagues to see if they would be willing to provide you with a reference.
-Here are tips on how to ask for a reference.
+If your reference list includes current company employees who are willing to attest to your qualifications, this will boost your candidacy.
+Talk to managers and colleagues to see whether they would be willing to provide you with a reference.

 Ace the Interview

-It's important to take the time to get ready to interview.
-Don't think that you'll get off easier because you already work for the company.
+It's important to take the time to get ready for your interview.
+Don't think that you'll get off more lightly because you already work for the company.
 In fact, you may be held to an even higher standard than external job applicants and may be expected to know more about the company and the job.
-Take the time to thoroughly prepare for the interview.
+Take the time to thoroughly prepare for the interview:

-It's always important to say thank you for a job interview, regardless of whether you are interviewing for a job with your present employer or at a new company.
-Send a thank you letter via email or in writing to let your interviewer(s) know that you appreciate their consideration for the job.
+It's always important to say thank you for a job interview, regardless of whether you're interviewing for a job with your present employer or at a new company.
+Send a thank-you letter via email or in writing to let your interviewer(s) know that you appreciate them considering you for the job.